nareshmaharaj-consultant/vault-basic/part2.md

-# The Alchemist's Vault: A Magical Guide to Dynamic Secrets and Encryption
+# The Alchemist's Vault: A Magical Guide to Dynamic Secrets and Encryption - Part 2

 Welcome, aspiring security wizards!
 Today, we'll journey to the Grand Academy of Arcane Arts to solve a modern magical problem.
 We'll learn how to use the powerful magic of **HashiCorp Vault** to grant secure, temporary access to a secret database and perform powerful encryption without ever revealing the master keys.